WillCMcC/wutangloremupsum/README.md

 `npm install wutang`

-Takes one parameter, an `Int` and returns a Lorem Ipsum of that length, straight from the 36 chambers.
+Takes one parameter, an `Int` and returns a `String` of that length, straight from the 36 chambers.